Some dogs have two different coloured eyes. Do other animals (besides people) and, if so, why? – George, aged ten, Hethersett, UK.

 If you look closely, you’ll also see that dogs with two different coloured eyes have unusually coloured coats, too.
 Their coats might be dappled or streaked with white.
 This is because the genes for eye colour and coat colour are closely connected.

 The parents themselves may not show any sign of these unusual coat or eye colours.
 But usually there’s at least one dog on both sides of the family tree that has the unusual colouring.
 That’s how the mother and father can both pass on the genes that give some of their puppies the unusual colouring.

 Curious Kids is a series by The Conversation, which gives children the chance to have their questions about the world answered by experts.
-All questions are welcome: serious, strange or funny.
-Find out how to enter at the end of this article.
+All questions are welcome: serious, strange or funny – send them in, along with your name, age and town or city, to firstname.lastname@example.org.
 We won’t be able to answer every question, but we’ll do our very best.